ViewComponent/view_component/CONTRIBUTING.md

 _This project is intended to be a safe, welcoming space for collaboration.
 Contributors are expected to adhere to the Contributor Covenant code of conduct._

+ViewComponent would only be a shadow of what it is today if it weren't for the work of people like you.
+Thank you for your interest in contributing and we look forward to

+How you can help

+open a PR
+file a bug fix issue
+share how you're using ViewComponent in a discussion

 Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

 If you have any substantial changes that you would like to make, please [open an issue](http://github.com/github/view_component/issues/new) first to discuss them with us.